Stewart International Airport: Port Authority takeover and end of privatization

 With its long runway, Stewart bills itself as an "efficient diversion airport" for aircraft intending to land at one of the three major New York City airports (Newark, LaGuardia, and JFK), especially during bad weather.
 The largest such diversion occurred during the January 2018 blizzard, when a Singapore Airlines Airbus A380 on a Frankfurt-JFK flight diverted to Stewart after JFK closed.
 While the airport's runways are sufficiently long to allow such a large aircraft to land and take off, the plane was so large it could not use any of the terminal building's gates.
 Passengers had to leave the plane using stairs, and were transported to New York City by bus.

 American Airlines, which had served Stewart since 1990, ended American Eagle regional jet service to Chicago O'Hare International Airport on September 5, 2007.
 In 1991, American was operating up to five mainline departures a day nonstop to Chicago O'Hare with Boeing 727-200 jetliners.

 In February 2008, the PA's new general manager, Diannae Ehler, said she had been discussing the possibility of foreign flights with a number of European carriers.
 She felt encouraged and hoped that by 2009 there could be regular passenger service between Stewart and some European destinations.
 AirTran Airways ended service to the airport that same year.

 In September 2010, it was announced that Apple Vacations would begin non-stop charter service to Cancún.
 Flights are operated by Allegiant Air.

 On August 20, 2013, Allegiant Air announced that it would be returning to Stewart with new flights to St. Petersburg/Clearwater after leaving the airport in 2007.
 Flights began on October 31, 2013.

 In May 2015, the Port Authority announced it was considering changing the airport's name to "New York International Airport at Stewart Field".
-Its stated rationale was to give the airport "global status," to ensure that its name appears higher in Internet searches done by travelers abroad, in keeping with the business model followed by many low-cost European airlines of flying into less busy airports further from the cities they serve in order to keep expenses down.
+Its stated rationale was to give the airport "global status", to ensure that its name appears higher in Internet searches done by travelers abroad, and in keeping with the business model followed by many low-cost European airlines of flying into less busy airports further from the cities they serve in order to keep expenses down.
 Many local residents were cool to the idea, since the Stewart family name has a long history with the airport and the PA had promised it would never change the name when it took over.

 On December 5, 2016, General Manager Edmond Harrison announced that Norwegian Air Shuttle planned to set up a base at Stewart for flights to Europe using its Irish subsidiary.
 The destinations out of Stewart were Belfast–International, Bergen, Dublin, Edinburgh and Shannon.
 The first international flight departed for Edinburgh on June 15, 2017.
 On September 14, 2019, Norwegian Air Shuttle ended service.